Will Australia Go Into A Recession In 2025?

 Evidence Of Australia’s ‘Per Capita’ Recession.

-There are clear signs of this ‘hidden’ recession, most notably in the way we’re using our household income as finances get tight.
+There are clear signs of this ‘hidden’ recession, most notably in the way many Aussies tightened household spending.

-Consumer sentiment is also low — 2023 was the second-worst calendar year on record for sentiment (going back to 1974).
+Consumer sentiment has also been low — 2023 was the second-worst calendar year on record for sentiment (going back to 1974).

-The wage price index saw an increase, but it didn’t compensate for inflation’s dampening of Aussies’ purchasing power.
+The wage price index saw an increase in 2024, but it didn’t compensate for inflation’s dampening of Aussies’ purchasing power.

 Important!